Deutsche Baseball Liga: Season format

-The regular season for the 1st Bundesliga is split into two different sub-divisions, Nord (North) and Süd (South) each having 8 teams.
-The season has a total of 28 games with each team playing every other team in two games which are normally hosted on the weekends.
-The game format is the same as The MLB with a 9-inning format and extra-innings after if the game is still a tie.
-Unlike The MLB the 1.
-Bundesliga also has a mercy rule if one of the 2 teams is leading by 10 runs or more before the last 2 innings of the game, they will stop playing and give an automatic win to the team that is winning by 10 or more runs.
+The regular season for the 1.
+Bundesliga is split into two divisions, Nord (North) and Süd (South), with each having eight teams.
+The season has a total of 28 games, with each team playing every other team twice.
+Games are normally hosted on weekends.
+The game format is the same as Major League Baseball, with a 9-inning format and extra innings afterward if the game is still tied.
+Unlike MLB, the 1.
+Bundesliga has a mercy rule, with a team that leading by ten runs or more by the end of the seventh inning awarded the victory.

-The four best-placed teams in each group/sub-divisions of the 1.
-Bundesliga play in an interleague round with subsequent play-offs for the German championship, while the other teams in each group determine possible relegation in the play-downs.

-In the interleague round, the top four of each group play in a match against the top four of the other league, with teams playing back-to-back double-header matches in a ballpark on the same day, giving each team a chance to play at home and away.
+The four best-placed teams in each division of the 1.
+Bundesliga play in an interleague round, with subsequent playoffs determining the German championship, while the other teams in each group determine possible relegation in the play-down round.
+In the interleague round, the top four teams in each league play the top four of the other league, with teams playing back-to-back doubleheader matches in a ballpark on the same day, giving each team a chance to play at home and away.
 After the interleague round, the seeding list for the playoffs is determined, this only includes the games of the regular season and the interleague round, between the eight teams involved in the interleague round.
 1st vs 8th, 2nd vs 7th and so on.

-The play-off rounds are a little bit different to the inner-league round although they have a similar concept.
-All rounds are best of 5 games with the quarter and semi-finals being in a double header format over 2 weekends and on Saturdays.
-If a game 5 is necessary then the final game will be played on the Sunday after game 3 and 4.
-The final series is played in individual games instead of the double header format and games are divided up between the teams.
-Game 1 and 2 are played at the team who did better in the regular season and game 3 and 4 are played in the worse teams home field.
-Game 5 is played at the better regular season team again if needed which crowns the German Champions (Deutscher Meister).
+The playoff rounds differ from the interleague round, although they have a similar concept.
+All rounds are best-of-five series, with the quarterfinals and semifinals held in a doubleheader format over two weekends on Saturdays.
+If a game five is necessary in a series, it is played on the Sunday after games three and four.
+The championship series is played in individual games instead of the doubleheader format, with games divided up between the teams' home fields; game one and two are played at the home field of the team with the better regular season record, and games three and four are played at the home field of the team with the worse record.
+If a fifth game is required to crown the German Champion (Deutscher Meister), it is played at the home field of the team with the better record.